microsoft/monaco-editor/README.md

 Create [issues](https://github.com/Microsoft/monaco-editor/issues) in this repository for anything related to the Monaco Editor.
 Always mention **the version** of the editor when creating issues and **the browser** you're having trouble in.
 Please search for existing issues to avoid duplicates.

-## Known issues
-In IE 11, the editor must be surrounded in the body element, otherwise the hit testing performed for mouse operations does not work.
-You can inspect this using F12 and click on the body element and confirm that visually it surrounds the editor.

 ## FAQ

 ❓ **What is the relationship between VS Code and the Monaco Editor?**